-I grew up going to the driving range with my dad, and it still remains an activity that bonds us to this day.
-In high school, I always opted to take gym class and especially loved the golf unit where I finally did my first “real round” on a real course.
+I grew up going to the driving range with my dad, and it remains an activity that bonds us to this day.
+I always opted to take gym class in high school and especially loved the golf unit, where I finally did my first “real round” on a real course.
 While I grew up golfing, I always used my dad’s clubs or rented ones.

-Since I will be 30 in a few days, I figured it was a better time than any to finally get my first adult women’s golf club set!
-I knew I wanted a good starter set that wasn’t going to break my bank, yet still, be good quality for my skill level of an intermediate golfer.
+Since I will be 30 in a few days, I figured it was a better time than any to get my first adult women’s golf club set finally!
+I knew I wanted a good starter set that wouldn’t break my bank yet still be good quality for my skill level as an intermediate golfer.
 After some research, I knew I found what I was looking for in the Top Flite Women’s XL 12-Piece Complete Set. carrying

 - 1 Quick Glance At Top Flite Women’s Golf Set + Similar Sets